influxdata/docs-v2/content/v2.0/reference/syntax/delete-predicate.md

   - /v2.0/reference/cli/influx/delete/
 ---

-The InfluxDB `/delete` endpoint uses a InfluxQL-like predicate syntax to determine what data [points](/v2.0/reference/glossary/#point) to delete.
+The InfluxDB `/delete` endpoint uses an InfluxQL-like predicate syntax to determine what data [points](/v2.0/reference/glossary/#point) to delete.
 InfluxDB uses the delete predicate to evaluate the [series keys](/v2.0/reference/glossary/#series-key) of points in the time range specified in the delete request.